chaidiscovery/chai-lab/examples/glycosylation/README.md

 NAG(4-1 NAG)
 ```

 This syntax specifies that the root of the glycan is the leading `NAG` ring.
 The parentheses indicate that we are attaching another molecule to the ring directly preceding the parentheses.
 The `4-1` syntax "draws" a bond between the O4 atom of the previous "root" `NAG` and the C1 atom of the subsequent `NAG` ring.
-Note that this syntax, when read left-to-right, is "building out" the glycan from the root outwards.
+Note that this syntax, when read left-to-right, is "building out" the glycan from the root sugar outwards.

 To specify how this glycan ought to be connected to the protein, we again use the restraints file to specify a residue and atom to which the glycan is bound, and the carbon atom within the root glycan ring that is bound.